EXAPARS/Mini-FEM/README.md

 The proto-application output is composed of:
  - A summary of the parameters of execution.
  - The execution time of each prerequisite steps.
- - The execution time, in RDTSC cycles, of the of the matrix assembly and the preconditioner creation for each iteration.
+ - The execution time, in RDTSC cycles, of the matrix assembly and the preconditioner creation for each iteration.
  - A numerical checking.